 Recovery.
-The recovery mechanism is required to correctly restore both m_0 and m_1 when a node fails during an active data compaction.
+The recovery mechanism is required to correctly restore both $m_0$ and $m_1$ when a node fails during an active data compaction.
 Data compaction acts as a boundary for recovery.
-Transactions committed before the start of the latest data compaction (that was actively running when a crash happened) should be replayed into m_0 while those committed after that should be replayed into m_1 .
+Transactions committed before the start of the latest data compaction (that was actively running when a crash happened) should be replayed into $m_0$ while those committed after that should be replayed into $m_1$ .
 Furthermore, we do not need to replay any transactions committed before the completion of the latest completed data compaction, since they have already been successfully persisted to SSTable through the merging operation of that completed data compaction.
-To achieve that, a compaction start log entry (CSLE) is persisted into the log on disk storage, when a data compaction starts, to document its t{dc} .
-A compaction end log entry (CELE) is persisted when a data compaction ends with its t{dc} serving as a unique identifier to identify this data compaction.
+To achieve that, a compaction start log entry (CSLE) is persisted into the log on disk storage, when a data compaction starts, to document its $t{dc}$ .
+A compaction end log entry (CELE) is persisted when a data compaction ends with its $t{dc}$ serving as a unique identifier to identify this data compaction.

 That said, failure of any P-unit does not lead to data loss or impact data compaction.
-When T-node fails, the recovery procedure replays the log from the CSLE with timestamp t{dc} , which can be found in the last CELE.
-Initially, it replays the log into the Memtable m_0 .
-When a CSLE is encountered, it creates a new Memtable m_1 and replays subsequent log entries into m_1 .
-The merging into S-nodes continues after m_0 is restored from the recovery.
+When T-node fails, the recovery procedure replays the log from the CSLE with timestamp $t{dc}$ , which can be found in the last CELE.
+Initially, it replays the log into the Memtable $m_0$ .
+When the next CSLE is encountered, it creates a new Memtable $m_1$ and replays subsequent log entries into $m_1$ .
+The merge process of $m_0$ into S-nodes continues after $m_0$ is restored from the recovery.

 If an S-node fails during a data compaction, no data is lost since S-nodes use disk storage.
-But an S-node β may still be in the process of creating new tablets when it fails.
-Thus, when β recovers and rejoins the cluster, it contains the tablets of old SSTable and incomplete tablets produced during merging.
+But an S-node $\beta$ may still be in the process of creating new tablets when it fails.
+Thus, when $\beta$ recovers and rejoins the cluster, it contains the tablets of old SSTable and incomplete tablets produced during merging.
 If the system has already completed the data compaction (using other replicas for the failed node), there is at least one replica for each tablet in the new SSTable.
-The recovered node β simply copies the necessary tablets from a remote S-node.
-If data compaction has not completed, β would continue merging by reading records in m_0 from T-node.
+The recovered node $\beta$ simply copies the necessary tablets from a remote S-node.
+If data compaction has not completed, $\beta$ would continue merging by reading records in $m_0$ from T-node.